 Keep in mind that although metal credit cards look cool, you shouldn’t apply for a card just because it’s made of metal.
 You should make sure that any metal credit card you get also has worthwhile perks and is a card that fits your individual needs and budget.

 Yes, Chase Sapphire Reserve® is a metal card.
 There’s no plastic version, so there’s no need to specifically request the card in metal when you apply.
 That’s what you’ll automatically get if you’re approved for an account.
-While many people like the feel and aesthetic of metal cards, or see them as status symbols, those are the only benefits.
-Metal won’t save you more money or keep your account any safer.… read full answer

-50,000 points bonus for spending $4,000 in the first three months
+Initial bonus: 60,000 bonus points for spending $4,000 in the first 3 months.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

+WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.